bennyhuo/KotlinBlogTranslation/original/How do you traverse a map.md

 {% endraw %}

 No matter whether we decide to use a multi-declaration or not, the names are not lost: they are declared in the data class.
-Some people complain about the need to come up with the name for the returned entity, but in many cases it is good to realize <strong><em>what this thing is</em></strong>…
+Some people complain about the need to come up with the name for the returned entity, but in many cases it is good to realize **<em>what this thing is</em>**…
 ## Conclusion

-We discussed new features introduced in <strong>Kotlin M3</strong>. <strong>Multi-declarations</strong> allow to bind several names shortly, and, as an example, traverse map entries in a nice way without creating unneeded objects. <strong>Data classes</strong> enable one-line definitions of classes that simply handle data and yet come with all the necessary functions attached.
+We discussed new features introduced in **Kotlin M3**. **Multi-declarations** allow to bind several names shortly, and, as an example, traverse map entries in a nice way without creating unneeded objects. **Data classes** enable one-line definitions of classes that simply handle data and yet come with all the necessary functions attached.
-<strong>Your feedback is very welcome</strong>, as usual.
+**Your feedback is very welcome**, as usual.
 For more on the new things to appear in the upcoming M3 and our future plans — stay tuned until next week.